Senior Research Ecologist

 - The consequences of street lighting on British moths communities

-I am based at the University of Exeter's Centre for Ecology and Conservation, where I have an honorary position as a Visiting Researcher.
+Kate is based at the University of Exeter's Centre for Ecology and Conservation, where she has an honorary position as a Visiting Researcher.